pr0pz/eazy-notes/readme.txt

-### Eazy Notes
+### Eazy Notes - The easiest way to share information with the world
 Contributors: propz
-Tags: notes, pastebin, private notes, share notes, secure note Requires at least: 5.3
+Tags: note, notes, paste, pastebin, share
+Requires at least: 5.3
 Tested up to: 6.6.2
 Requires PHP: 7.4